Head of U.S. Air Force's anti-sexual assault unit arrested for sexual battery

-WASHINGTON (Reuters) - The officer in charge of a program to curb sexual assault in the U.S. Air Force was arrested over the weekend for allegedly grabbing a woman by the breasts and buttocks in a parking lot not far from the Pentagon, officials said on Monday.
+WASHINGTON (Reuters) - The officer in charge of the U.S. Air Force effort to curb sexual assault in the military was arrested over the weekend for allegedly grabbing a woman by the breasts and buttocks in a parking lot not far from the Pentagon, officials said on Monday.

 Lieutenant Colonel Jeffrey Krusinski, 41, was arrested on Sunday and charged with sexual battery after the alleged incident in the Crystal City area of suburban Arlington, Virginia, officials said.

-Defense Secretary Chuck Hagel later spoke to Air Force Secretary Michael Donley about the incident, expressing “outrage and disgust over the troubling allegations” and emphasizing “that this matter will be dealt with swiftly and decisively,” Pentagon spokesman George Little said.

-“Sexual assault has no place in the United States military,” Little said.
-“The American people, including our service members, should expect a culture of absolutely no tolerance for this deplorable behavior.”

-An Arlington County Police spokesman said Krusinski, who was under the influence of alcohol, grabbed the woman by the breasts and buttocks in a parking lot.
-She fended him off, and when he tried to grab her again, she called the police, who arrived shortly thereafter and detained him, the spokesman said.
+An Arlington County Police spokesman said the woman fended off Krusinski, who was under the influence of alcohol, and when he attempted to grab her a second time she was able to call the police, who arrived a short time later and detained him.

-Krusinski posted a $5,000 bond and was released from the Arlington County Detention Facility, said the spokesman, who confirmed Krusinski’s name and arrest but did not have his rank or title with the Air Force.
+Krusinski initially was held on a $5,000 unsecured bond.
+He has since posted bond and been released from the Arlington County Detention Facility, said the spokesman, who confirmed Krusinski’s name and arrest but did not have his rank or title with the Air Force.

-The Air Force confirmed Krusinski was a lieutenant colonel in charge of the office responsible for overseeing the service’s sexual assault policy and developing prevention and response programs.
+The Air Force said that Krusinski, whom it identified as a lieutenant colonel, had been removed from his job as chief of the service’s sexual assault prevention and response branch after his arrest.
+The branch is responsible for overseeing the Air Force’s sexual assault prevention effort.

-Independent groups pushing the Pentagon to deal effectively with sexual assault expressed shock over the incident.

 News of the arrest came as the Pentagon is preparing to release its annual report on the problem of sexual assault in the military.

-A total of 3,192 cases were reported in the fiscal year that ended September 30, 2011, a 1 percent increase from the previous fiscal year, according to last year’s report.
+A total of 3,192 cases were reported in the fiscal year that ended September 30, 2011, a 1 percent increase in reporting from the previous fiscal year, according to last year’s report.

 Pentagon officials have said the actual number of sexual assaults, including those that go unreported, is much higher, possibly as many as 19,000 a year.